 “[He] kicked me, two times.
 After three kicks, he told me ‘lf you lie [to] us, l kick you another time.’”

-This officer was tall, approximately 185 cm, with short hair and a clean shaved face.
+This officer was tall, approximately 185 cm, with short hair and a clean shaved face, the individual called to mind.
 The other officer present tried to calm down his colleague at this point:

 “The other police officer told him “Okay, okay’.”

 The individual was then driven back to the group and all seven had to enter the windowless van to be driven to a police station.